modxcms/fred/Writerside/topics/themer/cmp/cmp_themes.md

 ]
 ```

+One additional option that is specific to Theme Settings is that each setting can have a `"global": false` flag.
+This flag will cause the setting to save to the context it is used in, rather than the system settings.
+This is useful for multi-context sites where you want to have different settings for different contexts.

 ### Elements

 A Theme Builder will automatically include all Element Categories attached to the Theme with all their [Elements](cmp_elements.md).
 All [Option Sets](option_sets.md) and [RTE Configs](rte_configs.md) attached to the Theme will be also included.